ReturnToInteger/ControlSim/README.md

 ## MATLAB Support

-By default, the project includes support for reading `.mat` files using `MatlabReader`.
+By default, the project includes support for reading `.mat` files using `MatlabMapReader`.

 If you don't have MATLAB installed or don't need this feature: